 Being people who work with cold hard numbers, we wanted to know a bit more about the facts and figures behind thrift and consignment shopping, namely: How much can you save with secondhand clothing?
 We turned to Carolyn Schneider, author of The Ultimate Consignment & Thrift Store Guide, a 400-plus-page bible of the pursuit, to shed some light on the matter.

-That said, there's a risk: Items in thrift stores and consignment shops are almost always one-of-a-kind, and leaving something on the rack today means it could be gone tomorrow.
+That said, there's a risk.
+Items in thrift stores and consignment shops are almost always one of a kind, and leaving something on the rack today means it could be gone tomorrow.
 If fit, style, and price all intersect in an ideal sweet spot, you'll want to purchase the item then and there.

-But if those "back in style" acid wash jeans feel like an impulse buy, Schneider says to hold out, especially if the price feels a bit high despite the discount.
+But if those "back in style" acid-wash jeans feel like an impulse buy, Schneider says to hold out, especially if the price feels a bit high despite the discount.
 A $400 leather jacket at 50% off will still cost $200, and that's a high price tag.
 "Make sure you've done your research to see what the going rates are," and price-check your purchases, says Vanessa Rae, a lifestyle expert; there might be similar styles selling new for less money.

-And no matter what you might assume, those shoppers come from all levels of income, according to NARTs: "There is no typical resale shopper, just as there is no typical resale shop."
+And no matter what you might assume, those shoppers come from all levels of income, according to NARTS: "There is no typical resale shopper, just as there is no typical resale shop."

 Buy Secondhand, Help Save the Planet

-Know Your Resale Shops: The Difference Between Thrift and Consignment
+Know the Difference Between Thrift and Consignment

 While most resale stores appear to be the same to shoppers, definite distinctions exist.
 According to NARTS, a resale shop is a store that buys its merchandise outright from individual owners.
-A consignment shop, which is a subset of resale, pays the owner a percentage when and if the items are sold, usually 40% to 60% of the selling price.
+A consignment shop, which is a subset of resale, pays the owner a percentage when and if the items are sold — usually 40% to 60% of the selling price.
 And a thrift shop is run by a nonprofit to fund a charitable cause.